 Deciding to become a “surrogate mother” is a huge decision.
 Before completing a surrogacy application, it can help to consider the following:

 - Have I discussed surrogacy and being a surrogate with my family and support network?

 - Do I meet all the requirements to become a surrogate mother?

 - What am I looking for in my intended parents?

 - What am I looking for in my surrogacy journey?

 What About COVID19 and Surrogacy?
 Can I Still Apply to Be a Surrogate?

 Yes!
 There are plenty of parts of the surrogacy journey process we can work on together from the safety of your home, including meeting your intended parent or parents over Zoom videoconference!
-Earn $1,500 right from the safety of your home.
+Earn $1,500 before you are even pregnant.
 Here’s how.
-Fill out our application, have a call with us, and sign up for our current Surrogate Exclusivity Bonus Program for the chance to earn $500.
-This bonus is paid after your pre-screening has been completed (getting medical records alone can take 2 weeks or so!) and there has been an official in-home interview visit with someone on our team.
-Also, as a CFC surrogate, you will receive a $1,000 advance from your surrogate base compensation after successfully passing psychological screening and completing your surrogacy contract with your intended parents.
-Once contracts are all signed and ready to go, the $1,000 will be advanced to you via direct deposit!
+Fill out our application, have a call with us, and sign up for our current CFC Surrogate Exclusivity Bonus Program for the chance to earn $500.
+This bonus is paid after your pre-screening has been completed (getting medical records alone can take 2 weeks or so!) and there has been an official in-home virtual interview with someone on our team.
+Also, as a CFC surrogate, you will receive $1,000 from your surrogate base compensation after successfully passing psychological screening, medical screening, and finalizing your surrogacy contract with your intended parents.
+Once contracts are all signed and ready to go, the $1,000 will be sent to you via direct deposit!